Editorial: Texas’ punitive system makes commissioner’s job “un-doable”Written by Workhorse Marketing

-Kelly White, the CEO of Austin Children’s Shelter (and co-CEO of the LIFT Alliance), wrote an OpEd for the Austin American-Statesman this week about the challenges we, as a community, and Texas’ Child Protection Services system, face in protecting our most vulnerable: children.
+Kelly White, the CEO of SAFE Children’s Shelter wrote an OpEd for the Austin American-Statesman this week about the challenges we, as a community, and Texas’ Child Protection Services system, face in protecting our most vulnerable: children.
 She does a wonderful job explaining the barriers we face and presents what the community needs to do better.

 We Must Work Together to Maintain a System That Protects Children

 “The headline on Saturday’s Metro and State section read, “Family Services Chief Resigns.”
 Reading further we learn just a few of the lurid details associated with recent child abuse deaths in the State of Texas.
 Texas children have died, and as a fervent frontier state, we will exact our revenge.
 Howard Baldwin, the man at the helm of the State agency charged with protecting children will be among those who fall.

 I don’t know Howard Baldwin.
 I have heard good things.
 He is supposed to be smart, thoughtful and trying to do the right thing for children.
 While I don’t know Mr. Baldwin I do know something about the Texas system for Child Protection: I know that Mr. Baldwin had an “undoable” job.

 It is easy to immediately point the finger at funding.
 There is no doubt that DFPS, the state agency charged with protecting children, is massively underfunded.
 Caseworkers have caseloads that are more than twice the recommended level and a new caseworker who survives past the six month mark is considered seasoned.